 Auditor's expert-An individual or organization possessing expertise in a field other than accounting or auditing, whose work in that field is used by the auditor to assist the auditor in obtaining sufficient appropriate audit evidence.
-An auditor's expert may be either an auditor's internal expert (who is a partner7 or staff, including temporary staff, of the auditor's firm or a network firm), or an auditor's external expert.
+An auditor's expert may be either an auditor's internal expert (who is a partner or staff, including temporary staff, of the auditor's firm or a network firm), or an auditor's external expert.

-Auditor's point estimate or auditor's range-An amount, or range of amounts, respectively, developed by the auditor in evaluating management's point estimate.
+Auditor's point estimate or auditor's range-The amount, or range of amounts, respectively, derived from audit evidence for use in evaluating management's point estimate.

-Auditor's range- (see Auditor's point estimate)
+Auditor's range-(see Auditor's point estimate)